Ukraine calls on NATO to ready sanctions to deter Russian attack | Law-Order

 - Ukraine

-At a news conference later on Wednesday, U.S. Secretary of State Antony Blinken is expected to spell out in more detail what intelligence Washington has about Russia's intentions in Ukraine.
+Russia's President Vladimir Putin countered that Russia would be forced to act if U.S.-led NATO placed missiles in Ukraine that could strike Moscow within minutes.
+U.S. Secretary of State Antony Blinken said he would have more to say on the issue on Wednesday after consulting with NATO allies.

+Blinken is scheduled to give a news conference at 1345 GMT.
 The Kremlin annexed the Black Sea peninsula of Crimea from Ukraine in 2014 and then backed rebels fighting government troops in the east of the country.
-That conflict has killed 14,000 people, according to Kyiv, and is still simmering.
+The conflict has killed 14,000 people, according to Kyiv, and is still simmering.

+Kuleba also warned against a recognition of Crimea by Belarus, a close Russia ally, after Belarusian leader Alexander Lukashenko said the Crimean Peninsula was legally Russian territory, RIA news agency reported, in a reversal of his public stance.
+"The potential recognition of the occupied Crimea by Belarus will be a point of no return in our bilateral relations, and we will act respectively.
+Because for us, Crimea is not a field for compromises," Kuleba added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)